 Jump to:

 - Goat cheese: You want soft, crumbly goat cheese like chèvre.
+The same kind that you might use for beets with goat cheese and the like.

 How to make goat cheese mashed potatoes